 Here are 10 Easter egg games you can play indoors and outdoors after the Easter baskets have been opened so you can keep the young ones hopping.

 01 of 10

-Let's get the basics out of the way first.
-Hide the eggs.
-Either let the littler children have a head start or have separate hunts for the older and younger kids.
-Alternately, pair each little child with an adult who has prior knowledge of where the eggs are hidden.
-Otherwise, the school-age kids will wipe the area clean of eggs before a toddler can even get going.
+- Pair each young child with an adult who knows where the eggs are hidden.
+Otherwise, the school-age kids will wipe the area clean of eggs before a toddler can even begin.

 02 of 10

 This outdoor game is great fun for adults and kids.
 Use hard-boiled eggs for this game unless you are willing to clean up the mess of a couple of dozen broken raw eggs.